Should College Professors Give 'Tech Breaks' In Class?

 So then, for Rosen, we're back to the idea of those very frequent breaks at first, working toward the goal of a single tech break per class.

 Even though I'm not a faculty member anymore, I do get invited to college campuses to talk about my work in anthropology.
 Last week, I taught a seminar on animal cognition and emotion for the Oklahoma Scholar-Leadership Enrichment Program (OSLEP) at the University of Oklahoma.
-For four and a half half days, 19 students from higher-ed institutions across the state joined me in the classroom.
-One thing I noticed right away was that — unless we were engaged in a collective activity requiring the use of personal computers — students kept their laptops shut and took notes by hand.
+For 4 1/2 days, 19 students from higher-ed institutions across the state joined me in the classroom.
+One thing I noticed right away was that, unless we were engaged in a collective activity requiring the use of personal computers, students kept their laptops shut and took notes by hand.
 (That was their choice, not a requirement of the seminar.)

 Yes, the students' cellphones were always near.
 When we took bathroom or stretch breaks at my discretion, all of us checked our phones: I did, too.

 But very rarely did a student attend to his or her device instead of to lecture or discussion.
-Sure, it's possible I missed some moments of inattention (though students were arrayed in a semi-circle right in front of me and there was no place to hide!)
+Sure, it's possible I missed some moments of inattention (though students were arrayed in a semicircle right in front of me and there was no place to hide!).
 And when we took a field trip to a museum one afternoon, I was sorry to see that some students devoted time to their phones that could have better been spent exploring the exhibits.

 What I didn't see was a group of easily distracted students or students enslaved by technology.

 What explains this happy outcome over several intense days?
 Was the seminar so compelling that it held students' attention?
 (Hey, a teacher can always dream.)
-Was it because this group of students were honors-level and highly motivated?
+Was it because these students were honors-level and highly motivated?
 (This was almost certainly a major factor.)

 There's a genuine issue in higher ed to contend with here, one I don't deny.
 Digital natives' brains are still maturing, it's true, and sometimes (let's be wary of across-the-board stereotypes) they do use their personal tech devices inappropriately.
 The conversation regarding what to do about this will be ongoing.

-Surely though, one big key is to have high expectations of students: to convey to them quite explicitly that the college classroom is a special place where important things go on, and where they can and will rise to the occasion and contribute by way of their focused attention and participation.
+Surely, though, one big key is to have high expectations of students: to convey to them quite explicitly that the college classroom is a special place where important things go on, and where they can and will rise to the occasion and contribute by way of their focused attention and participation.

 Barbara J. King is an anthropology professor emerita at the College of William and Mary.
 She often writes about the cognition, emotion and welfare of animals and about biological anthropology, human evolution and gender issues.
 Barbara's new book is Personalities on the Plate: The Lives and Minds of Animals We Eat.
 You can keep up with what she is thinking on Twitter: @bjkingape